-Ukraine stops athletes facing Russians in Olympic qualifiers
+Ukrainians 'should not face Russians in Olympic qualifiers'

-Ukrainian athletes should not compete in Olympic qualifiers alongside Russians, says government
+Ukrainian athletes 'should not compete in Olympic qualifiers alongside Russians', says minister

 Last updated on .From the section Olympics

-Ukrainian athletes will not be allowed to compete in qualifying events for the 2024 Paris Olympics if Russians are taking part, says government minister Oleh Nemchinov.
+Ukrainian athletes should not be allowed to compete in qualifying events for the 2024 Paris Olympics if Russians are taking part, says government minister Oleh Nemchinov.

 The International Olympic Committee (IOC) has recommended Russian and Belarusian athletes are allowed to compete under a neutral flag.